-- Do not lie down for at least 30 minutes after taking alendronate, and do not lie down until after you have eaten some food.
+- Do not lie down for at least 30 minutes after you the medicine, and do not lie down until after you have eaten some food.

 If a dose is missed:

-- For patients taking the medicine each day: If you miss a dose or forget to use your medicine in the morning, skip the missed dose and take your medicine the next morning.
-Do not take two tablets on the same day.
-Return to your regular schedule the next day.
+- Once a day dose: If you miss a dose or forget to use your medicine in the morning, take it the next morning after you remember.
+Do not take 2 tablets on the same day.
+Return to your regular schedule the following day.

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Protect the effervescent tablet from moisture and do not remove from the blister pack until you are ready to use it.
 Do not freeze.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.

 - Keep all medicine away from children and never share your medicine with anyone.